oracle/node-oracledb/doc/api.md

   });
 ```

-After the previous `INSERT` example, this query would display:
+This query would display:

 ```
-{ customerId: 100, item: 1234, quantity: 2 }
+{ userId: 1, userName: 'Chris', location: 'Australia' }
 ```

 In Oracle Database 12.2 the [`JSON_OBJECT` ][54] function is a great